auth0/auth0-deploy-cli/docs/using-as-cli.md

 ### `--export_ids`, `-e`

-Boolean: When enabled, will export the identifier fields for each resource.
+Boolean.
+When enabled, will export the identifier fields for each resource.
 Default: `false`.

 ### `--env`